QuantumMechanics/NanoWallet/README.md

 ### Build from source ###

-Open a console to the path of the NanoWallet folder and install all the needed dependencies by typing
+Open a console to the path of the NanoWallet folder and install all the needed dependencies:

 <pre>npm install</pre>

-Nano Wallet use Babel with gulp to transpile the ES6 code, to build type
+Nano Wallet use Babel with gulp to transpile the ES6 code, to build:

 <pre>gulp</pre>

 It'll create a build folder containing the app.

+If you don't have gulp:

+<pre>npm install -g gulp-cli</pre>

 ### Known issues ###